 Miss Hamner wrote and recorded at least 430 “Light N Hitch” radio programs on KGNC, in Amarillo, Texas, telling the stories of the Panhandle pioneers.
 And she wrote two columns for the Amarillo News-Globe—Talk to Teens and Spinster on the Prowl—for about thirty years.

 She served as Panhandle Pen Women’s president four times, 1921-1922, 1931, 1941, and finally in 1950.
 She received many honors — culminating with the Texas Heritage Foundation National Medal presented at a Panhandle Pen Women meeting on her 92nd birthday.
 She died in 1968 at age ninety-seven.

-Miss Hamner has been memorialized in a mini opera, Laura V, written by Gene Murray, under the auspices of the Amarillo Opera.
-A number of grateful modern-day PPW members were in the audience for the premiere production at the Gem Theater in Claude, TX, in June of 1998.
+Miss Hamner has been memorialized in a mini-opera, Laura V, written by Gene Murray, under the auspices of the Amarillo Opera.
+A number of grateful modern-day PPW members were in the audience for the premiere production at the Gem Theater in Claude, TX, in June 1998.

 Amarillo, incorporated in 1899, is younger than any of the fifty largest cities in the continental United States.
 Yet Panhandle Professional Writers, a still-growing organization based here, is one of the oldest continuously run groups of its kind in the country.

 In the early years, Panhandle Pen Women meetings, in members’ homes, were quite the hoity-toity social occasions.
 Many members came by train and stayed in hotels.
 Sixty years later, times had changed.
 Most women writers now also held down other jobs.